CitrusTV: UUTV era (1977–2004)

 The station also programmed professionally produced television shows from television's past, such as "The Twilight Zone" and "Star Trek."
 Some of these were 16 millimeter films shown on the station's film chain.
 Though the films were rented from a local film library, the legality of showing them over the campus cable system was never clear.
 Many eyebrows were raised when UUTV showed several recent theatrical releases even before HBO had screened them, including "Raiders of the Lost Ark."
 During this period, the station was on the air approximately seven hours per day, seven days per week.

 In 1989, an organization called "U-Net," an association of college-based broadcasters, began showing some of UUTV's productions at various colleges around the nation, including "Null and Void."
 This led to a clip of "Null and Void" appearing on the national show "Entertainment Tonight."

 During the early 90s, UUTV established a relationship with the Syracuse cable TV franchise that enabled nearly all UUTV programs to be aired on the City of Syracuse's cable system public-access channel.
 During this time, the public-access channel was happy to accept and air the UUTV programming as long as it complied with some rudimentary decency standards.
 There were a few shows that could not clear the decency hurdle, but for the most part, all of the UUTV programming eventually found its way on to public-access.

 The nightly newscast (Campus 7 News) and the once-a-week morning show (Sun Up) both did this, along with most of the station's entertainment and sports programs.
 Campus 7 News was aired at 10 p.m. on the public-access channel, leading the show to be tagged by its producers as "Central New York's Only Prime-Time Newscast," which it was.

 The arrangement with Syracuse's public-access channel quickly became the only remaining practical outlet to distribute UUTV programming.
 During this time, the campus' original closed-circuit TV network was generally not maintained by the university at even the most basic level.
-As all of the campus dorm rooms were re-wired for commercial cable TV, the campus closed-circuit TV network was pushed out of the doorm rooms and relegated to the "dorm lounge areas."
+As all of the campus dorm rooms were re-wired for commercial cable TV, the campus closed-circuit TV network was pushed out of the dorm rooms and relegated to the "dorm lounge areas."
 It became logistically difficult for students to view the campus network.
 As TVs quickly became a standard fixture in every dorm room, students rarely watched TV in the dorm lounge areas, and the campus closed-circuit network faded into obscurity.